Alcadur/ng2-zombie-app/README.md

 --

-If you want shadule for Youre app remove:
+If you want draft Your app remove:

 - dev/sass/config
 - dev/sass/parsials